thebalanceder/chekml/chekml/featurization/README.md

     -After generating new features, the algorithm computes mutual information scores to quantify the relevance of each feature to the target, aiding in feature selection or analysis.

 ### Usage
-- The `InequalityFeaturizer` class allows you to:
+- The `InequalityFeaturizerSlow` and 'InequalityFeaturizerFast' class allows you to:
   - Apply default inequalities (e.g., arithmetic mean, geometric mean, etc.) to feature combinations.
   - Add or delete user-defined inequalities (requires manual C implementation).
   - Generate new features and compute mutual information scores.